majdisorder/ObjectEnum/README.md

 var wednessday = WorkDay.Create<WorkDay>(DayOfWeek.Wednessday);  //returns new WorkDay(DayOfWeek.Wednessday)
 ```

-You can also use the various overloads of `IsDefined` to determine whether a certain value is valid for the given ValueEnum.
+You can also use the various overloads of `IsDefined` to determine whether a certain value is valid for the given ObjectEnum.